-8.2.2 JPEG
+8.1.1.1 JPEG

-JPEG is a pixel format which supports 16.7 million colors and follows a standard for compression by disposing of redundant pixels.
+JPEG is a format which supports 16.7 million colors and follows a standard for compression by disposing of redundant pixels.
 The degree of compression can be adjusted allowing for a balance between image size and image quality.

-8.2.3 JPEG Compression and JPEG Buffer Usage
+8.1.2 JPEG Compression and JPEG Buffer Usage

-When the camera operates in a JPEG-compressed imaging mode, the compressor unit processes image data based on a specified compression rate.
+The camera's compressor unit processes JPEG image data based on a compression rate.
+This can be automatically calculated (recommended mode) or user specified.
 Specifying a higher JPEG quality value produces higher-quality images, but these images are also larger in size.
 The maximum image size is limited to what the maximum USB3 bandwidth can handle.
-In order to avoid exceeding the maximum bandwidth and dropping frames, the JPEG quality should not be greater than 80%.
+If the bandwidth is exceeded then frames may be dropped.